chaudhry123/TNF-NFKB-p53-axis-restricts-in-vivo-survival-of-hPSC-derived-dopamine-neuron-/README.md

 Don't hesitate to get in touch with questions related to the code.

 ![](WCM_MB_LOGO_HZSS1L_CLR_RGB.png)
-## Bulk RNA-seq
+## Bulk RNA-seq data processing

 We performed bulk RNAseq analysis to compare gene expression of grafted NURR1+ neurons, re-isolated at 1 dpt from the mouse brain (d1 graft), versus that of the matched FACS-purified neurons isolated immediately prior to transplantation (d0) or analyzed at 1 day of in vitro culture (d1 culture).
-Principal component analysis (PCA) and dendrogram analyses demonstrated that grafted dopamine neurons exhibited the most distinct transcriptional pattern compared to either sorted or in vitro cultured dopamine neurons
+Principal component analysis (PCA) and dendrogram analyses demonstrated that grafted dopamine neurons exhibited the most distinct transcriptional pattern compared to either sorted or in vitro cultured dopamine neurons.

+Sequences were aligned to hg19 reference using STAR aligner.
+Two-pass alignment was used to increase sensitivity.
+Reads were quantified and differential expressions were calculated using DESeq2.
+Functional enrichment analyses were done on the hallmarks of cancer gene dataset and gene ontology.

 ## CRISPR

+CRISPR screen sequences were quantified by MAGeCK, and the differences and the correlations were generated from the quantifications.

 ## scRNA-seq data processing